Mattar Paneer

 How To Make Matar Paneer – Manjula’s Kitchen

-Indulge in the perfect gluten-free, kid-friendly matar paneer recipe, specially crafted to elevate any occasion as this dish is a mouth watering party recipe that’s popular among all individuals from children to adults.
+Indulge in the perfect gluten-free, kid-friendly matar paneer recipe, specially crafted to elevate any occasion as this dish is a mouthwatering party recipe that’s popular among all individuals from children to adults.
 This delightful dish boasts a rich and flavorful gravy that will captivate both young and adult palates, ensuring a memorable dining experience.

 Step 1: Preparing Paneer Cubes – Matar Paneer Recipe Unveiled

-Begin the journey of How To make Matar Paneer by meticulously cubing the paneer into half-inch pieces.
+Begin the journey of How To Make Matar Paneer by meticulously cubing the paneer into half-inch pieces.
 The key is to deep-fry these paneer cubes over medium-high heat until they attain a delicate golden hue.
 This crucial step not only imparts a delightful texture to the paneer but also sets the foundation for the indulgent experience that Matar Paneer promises.
 Once fried to perfection, transfer the paneer cubes onto a paper towel, allowing any excess oil to be absorbed, ensuring a balanced and flavorful outcome for this Matar Paneer sabji.

 Step 2: Creating a Thickening Agent – Essential in Matar Paneer Masala

 In the second step of the Matar Paneer masala preparation, take a moment to mix cornstarch with three tablespoons of water, creating a thickening agent that will contribute to the luscious consistency of the dish.
 This clever addition enhances the overall texture of the Matar Paneer gravy, ensuring it coats the paneer cubes and green peas harmoniously.
-The cornstarch mix, now prepared and set aside, is a key player in perfecting the Matar Paneer sabji.
+The cornstarch mix, now prepared and set aside, is a key player in perfecting the Matar Paneer sabzi.

 Step 3: Crafting a Tomato-Ginger Puree – Essence of Matar Paneer